What Is UEBA and Why It Should Be an Essential Part of Your Incident Response

 Figure 1: UEBA with a notable event of anomalous behavior, and data insights showing various models for a baseline of normal user behavior.

-Finally, in all of these scenarios, machine learning in UEBA systems like Exabeam can to help better estimate a potential alert’s context so that you can calibrate its risk score, thereby avoiding high rates of false positives.
+Finally, in all of these scenarios, machine learning in UEBA systems like Exabeam can help to better estimate a potential alert’s context so that you can calibrate its risk score, thereby avoiding high rates of false positives.